-How to Watch the 2020 Russian Grand Prix From AnywhereLast Updated by Kate Hawkins on September 18, 2020
+How to Watch the 2021 Italian Grand Prix From AnywhereLast Updated by Kate Hawkins on March 01, 2021

 I did some research to find out which streaming services officially broadcast Formula 1 races, but most of the options I tried locked me out because of my location.
 I discovered that the best way to watch every round from anywhere in the world is with a quality VPN service.
 A VPN helps you to get around the geoblocks streaming sites put on their content, masking your location data so the service thinks you’re in the broadcast area.

-Quick Guide: 3 Easy Steps to Watch the Russian Grand Prix
+Quick Guide: 3 Easy Steps to Watch the Italian Grand Prix

 - Get a VPN.
 ExpressVPN has blazing-fast speeds to catch every second of the races with no annoying lag or buffering.

 - Connect to a VPN server in the US.
 ExpressVPN has over 20 server locations across the US.

 - Log in to Hulu + Live TV, YoutubeTV, or Sling TV (or any of the other streaming services listed below) and start streaming the Italian Grand Prix!
 I recommend testing your VPN connection and streaming service before the race starts.
 That way, you can save the best server for a quick connection in time for the first lap!

 Where to Watch Every Round of the Grand Prix By Country

 Although a VPN can connect you to any country in the world (depending on which service you use), to subscribe to most of the streaming services listed below you’ll need a local payment method.
 To get around this, you can pay with a gift card or PayPal.

 If you’re watching from the United States, you have a good variety of streaming options for watching the Italian Grand Prix.
 Luckily, many of these come with free trials so you can stream the races at no risk!